The 3D Lyman-$\alpha$ Forest Power Spectrum from eBOSS DR16: Summary and Conclusions

 We have presented the first large-scale three-dimensional power spectrum measurement of Lyman-$\alpha$ forest spectra on 205,012 medium-resolution \Lya forest spectra from the extended Baryon Oscillation Spectroscopic Survey (eBOSS) DR16 in two disjoint regions of the sky: the northern and southern galactic cap.
 Furthermore, we have compared our P3D measurement to the best-fit quasi-linear theory prediction from the 2PCF presented in \citetalias{dMdB:2020}.
 We extensively test the estimator on Gaussian random fields, \ie, realizations of a linear input power spectrum, with Gaussian noise and realistic continuum error levels of $10\%$.
-We recover the input power spectrum to per-cent-level accuracy.
-Further, our pipeline has been extensively tested on synthetic \Lya spectra (\Lyacolore) with increasing levels of realism to probe for the effects of distorted continua, instrumental noise, HCDs, metals and random redshift errors (modes at $\kperp=0$ which slowly vary over the sky).
+We recover the input power spectrum at the $\sim (1)~3\sigma$ level for (dense) sparse configurations, respectively.
+Further, our pipeline has been extensively tested on synthetic \Lya spectra (\Lyacolore) with increasing levels of realism to probe for the effects of distorted continua, instrumental noise, HCDs, metals and random redshift errors.
 We demonstrated that we can forward model the effects of anisotropies sourced by the survey geometry and the distortions introduced by the continuum fitting (modes along the line-of-sight, $\kpar=0$) accurately for the multipoles.

 We present a covariance matrix derived from 100 realistic \Lyacolore simulations for further cosmological analysis of the \Lya forest data set.
 We obtain a fairly diagonal covariance matrix with correlations between adjacent multipoles stemming from the survey geometry and, for the auto-correlation of the monopole, contaminants and the mode-mixing distortion matrix.
 We present the anisotropic clustering of eBOSS DR16 \Lya spectra up to the hexadecapole and obtain good agreement to the Kaiser formula with a non-linear correction term obtained from hydrodynamical simulations \citep{Arinyo:2015} up to $k \leq 0.35 \hMpcinv$.
 The best-fit theory power spectrum obtained from \citetalias{dMdB:2020} shows deviations at the $\sim 2\sigma$ level on the largest scales, in particular for the hexadecapole.
 The quadrupole and hexadecapole mix a large range of scales when convolving the window matrix with the correlation function and Hankel transforming it to Fourier space.
 This effect is even more pronounced if a distortion matrix (an artifact from the present continuum fitting approach) is applied.
 We leave for future work to explore alternative continuum fitting methods as well as the accuracy of the presented covariance matrix.